zzxwill/odps/intl.en-US/User Guide/MapReduce/Function Introduction/Local run.md

                   |___ file_resource_name (file resource)
 ```

 -   The same level directory of myproject indicates the project. ‘wcin’ and ‘wc\_out’ indicate tables.
 The table files read by user in JAR command is downloaded into this directory.
--   The contents in <\_\_schema\_\_\> indicate table Meta information.
+-   The contents in <\_\_schema\_\_\> indicate table meta information.
 The format is defined as follows:

     ```
       project=local_project_name